This page shows my most recent photos, ordered from newest to oldest. This photo stream is also available as

 Ash, who helps me design my presentations, staring out the windows at the Pittsburgh Convention Center.

 Baddy and Vanessa at the A/V check before my DrupalCon Pittsburgh keynote.
 The room was really cold, but that didn't ruin their fun.
 I captured this photo from the main stage.

 The weekend before a DrupalCon we always have a 2-day meeting with the Drupal Association Board of Directors.
 Saturday evening we hold a casual dinner.
-During dinner, Ryan Szrama used my manual camera to capture this photo without adjusting any settings.
-It was either a stroke of luck or Ryan is secretly a camera genius!
+During dinner, Ryan Szrama used my camera to capture this photo without adjusting any settings.
+My camera is completely manual and lacks auto-focus, so it was either sheer luck or Ryan is secretly a camera genius!

 A New Yorker engrossed in his morning paper.
 I bet he could smell the pages of the Wall Street Journal.